Logne Castle

 Logne Castle, locally known as Château Fort de Logne, lies above the hamlet of the same name, in the Liège province in the Wallonia region in Belgium.

-The site of Logne Castle; a 60 m high spur between the Ourthe and Lembrée rivers, has probably been fortified as early as the 5th century when it defended the Roman lands against marauding Germanic tribes.
+The site of Logne Castle, a 60-meter-high spur between the Ourthe and Lembrée rivers, was likely fortified as early as the 5th century to defend Roman lands against marauding Germanic tribes.

-The earliest mention of a fortification here was in 862 AD as a fortified refuge for the monks of the Abbey of Stavelot.
-Here they kept the relics of St. Remacle during Norman invasions.
-In the early 12th century, under the rule of the abbot Wibald, the territory of Logne became a county in the Principality of Stavelot-Malmedy.
-Logne Castle was strengthened considerably and became the fortress that defended the western border of the principality.
+The first recorded mention of a fortification here was in 862 AD, when it served as a refuge for monks from the Abbey of Stavelot, who kept the relics of St. Remacle during Norman invasions.
+In the early 12th century, under Abbot Wibald’s rule, Logne became a county within the Principality of Stavelot-Malmedy.
+At that time, Logne Castle was significantly strengthened and served as a fortress guarding the principality's western border.

-In 1427 the castle was sold to the House of La Marck.
-They let the castle fall into disrepair and it became a robbers' den.
-At the end of the 15th century an outer bailey was added to the castle and it was modernized to withstand the progress of artillery.
-At the beginning of the 16th century it was again adapted to the advances of artillery.
+In 1427, the castle was sold to the House of La Marck, who allowed it to fall into disrepair, turning it into a haven for robbers.
+Near the end of the 15th century, an outer bailey was added, and the castle was modernized to better withstand advances in artillery.

-In the early 20th century the ruins were 'rediscovered' and archaeological excavations and consolidation works started.
-There are several subterranean rooms and passages.
+In the early 20th century, the ruins were rediscovered, leading to archaeological excavations and restoration work.
+The site features several underground rooms and passages.

-At present Logne Castle can be visited for a small fee.
-A great castle ruin, especially in combination with the caves.
+Today, Logne Castle can be visited for a small fee, offering a remarkable castle ruin experience, especially when combined with nearby caves.

 Gallery